The Selkirk Rex is an intelligent, friendly and easy-going cat. They weigh anywhere from six to sixteen pounds and are generally healthy.

 Similarly, there is no cat that doesn’t shed at all – not even the hairless cat breeds, since they typically have some fine downy hair as well.

-Selkirk Rex health
+Selkirk Rex Health Problems

 Small, fluid-filled sacs (cysts) form inside the kidney and continue to grow until they take up more room than the remaining kidney tissue, causing renal failure.

 A cat with this condition will have the cysts inside the kidneys even at birth.
-But because not all affected cats show symptoms, sometimes it isn’t detected until the condition has already seriously compromised the kidneys.
+But because not all affected cats show symptoms, sometimes it isn’t detected until the condition has seriously compromised the kidneys.

 There is a genetic test that can determine whether a kitten has the cysts or not, but only an ultrasound can indicate how serious the condition may be.

-Hypertrophic cardiomyopathy (HCM)
+Hypertrophic Cardiomyopathy (HCM)

 This complicated term can be translated to mean “thickened heart walls (ventricles).”

 When the heart walls thicken, it is harder for your cat’s heart to support their body.
 While there are some medications, this is a very difficult condition to treat and will progress to heart failure in time.

 The Selkirk Rex is considered a medium to large cat breed.
 The larger the cat, the more pressure on the hip socket.